auqcauqc/project/README.md

 `name` can contain characters a-z, A-Z, 0-9 and _

-`value` can contain any UTF-8 character
+`value` can contain any character, can be empty

 ### Test case